dotnet/docs-aspire/docs/deployment/azure/includes/aca-deployment-azd.md

 ## Create a new AZD environment

 Once you've created your .NET Aspire sample project, open your terminal window and `cd` into the root of the solution.
-Them, execute the command `azd init`.
+Then, execute the command `azd init`.
 AZD will first inspect the local directory structure to determine the type of app being deployed.

 :::image type="content" source="../media/aspire-azd-01.png" lightbox="../media/aspire-azd-01.png" alt-text="AZD inspecting the local source tree":::